 All directors of FaithLife Financial are Christians.
 None are employees and none are involved in its day-to-day business operations, with the exception of the President and CEO.
-Except through their individual insurance and/or annuity contracts which give them membership in the organization, directors have no material interest in any contracts with FaithLife Financial.
+Except through their individual insurance and/or annuity contracts which give them Membership in the organization, directors have no material interest in any contracts with FaithLife Financial.

-Geoff R. Bellew, Chair
+Geoff R. Bellew

 Karen C. Bjerland, President and CEO

 Karen is President and CEO of FaithLife Financial.
-Since joining FaithLife Financial in 1980, Karen has played pivotal roles in a number of areas where she assumed increasingly senior roles including Regional Sales Manager, Director Field & Branch Services, as well as Vice-Presidential roles in Member Services, Field Services, Brand Development, Fraternal and Sales.
-She became the organization's first female President and CEO in September 20, 2010.
+Since joining FaithLife Financial in 1980, Karen has played pivotal roles in a number of areas where she assumed increasingly senior roles including Regional Sales Manager, Director Field & Branch Services, as well as Vice-Presidential roles in Member Services, Field Services, Brand Development, Fraternal, and Sales.
+She became the organization's first female President and CEO on September 20, 2010.

 Karen is known for her leadership skills, her strong communication and organizational development skills, as well as her ability to manage change.
 She's passionate about stewardship and servant leadership, which she expresses through her work on several non-profit boards, such as Koinonia Homes and the Canadian Fraternal Association.

 Julie A. Halgren